How to Upgrade ASP.NET Core 2.2 to .NET Core 3.1 LTS

 Ok.
 So the first thing is to edit the csproj file:

-Next, you need to change public void Configure(IApplicationBuilder app, IHostingEnvironment env) to public void Configure(IApplicationBuilder app,IWebHostEnvironment env).
+Next, you need to update public void Configure(IApplicationBuilder app, IHostingEnvironment env) to public void Configure(IApplicationBuilder app,IWebHostEnvironment env).
 IHostingEnviroment was deprecated.

 But on .NET Core 3.1 you have to adjust that code to something like this:

-All these is detailed at the microsoft docs for upgrading to .NET Core 3.0
+All of the configuration steps are detailed in the microsoft docs for upgrading to .NET Core 3.0

 The MapHealthCheck is not mandatory.
 I just think is a good practice to add Health Check Support